Ever wondered how to capture the excitement of a YouTube livestream?

 A professional tool right at your fingertips, letting you savor those YouTube live streams again and again.

-Using Third-party Software For Recording the YouTube Live Streaming
+Using Third-party Software For Recording YouTube Live Streaming

 Want to record YouTube live streams on Windows but looking for a touch more flexibility?
-Enter third-party screen recording software.
+Let’s discuss third-party software to record a live stream.
 Allow us to introduce two stellar options you might consider:

 How to Record a YouTube Live Stream on an iPhone

-Recording live streams on your iPhone is more simple than recording live stream on your computer.
+Recording live streams on your iPhone is more simple than recording live streams on your computer.

 Recording YouTube live streams on your iPhone allows you to capture and relish those exciting moments on the go.

-In this section, we’ll explore two main methods: utilizing the built-in screen recording feature and using third-party applications available on the App Store.
+In this section, we’ll explore two main methods: utilizing the built-in screen-capturing feature and using third-party applications available on the App Store.

 Your iPhone could double up as a recorder for YouTube live streams.
 Thanks to its built-in screen recording feature.
 So, how do we tap into this functionality?

 - Got a YouTube livestream to catch?
 Hop onto the YouTube app or pick your favourite browser and land on your desired stream.